 Population numbers being significantly lower than projections, is likely only to occur following disasters.
 Disasters, do not only kill people, they also lower the carrying capacity of the Earth.
 A disaster that kills half the human population could result in a planet that, for a significant period, can only support half the previously population level.
 Further, society would likely be so disrupted by such an event that many systems simply fail, leaving the survivors without sewage, power, farming etc. Without all these systems, the Earth could feel more overpopulated than ever.
 So a disaster that decimates the population may make things better several hundred years later, but by the time things have recovered, the population could simply double again, with birth-rates like the 1960s capable of doubling the population in 30 years.

 Climate change is one such potential disaster, but hopefully it can be averted.
 If fact, climate change and most other threatening disasters are all threats that arise due to Earth being above the carrying capacity.

 Short of a disaster, the population cannot rapidly shrink.
 Remember the population pipeline.
 This year, the average elderly person do die would have been born 80 years ago when the world population was much smaller.
 To keep births to a level that only replaces a far smaller generation is a change that cannot happen that quickly.

-Can the population grow higher than estimates?
-It is hard to see how that could be sustained.
 Even if some new social movement starts to reverse the trend of slowly decreasing birth numbers, the world dealing with environmental impact of the number of people we have will likely curtail any such movement.

 Key to understanding what will happen with future birth rates is understanding what has happened that has caused rates to fall.
 In my opinion, many current theories do not stand real scrutiny, but even if these theories are correct, they also predict the trend in declining rates to continue.
 How far rates will decline depends on what theory you believe as to why rates declined, and I discuss that in leaving peak population.